What is Urological Oncology?

 Feeling of a lump: Any lump (mass/growth) that is easily felt anywhere in the body needs a specialist doctors review and further investigations.
 Cancers related to urological organs can cause a palpable mass either in the loin area, lower abdomen or in the testicles.
 Any lump in the testicle needs urgent specialist review.

-Non-healing ulcer on penis: All ulcers on the penis need review and further investigation by a specialist to rule out a cancer.
+Non-healing ulcer on penis: All ulcers on the penis need review and further investigation by a specialist to rule out cancer.

-Urgent/Emergency symptoms: Patients who have sudden onset of back pain, which is not controlled with normal painkillers with/without weakness or unsteadiness in the legs, loss of control over either motions or urine should seek urgent clinical advice.
-These symptoms can be caused by compression of spinal cord by cancer spread to the spinal canal and these patients need emergency treatment.
+Urgent/Emergency symptoms: Patients who have the sudden onset of back pain, which is not controlled with normal painkillers with/without weakness or unsteadiness in the legs, loss of control over either motions or urine should seek urgent clinical advice.
+These symptoms can be caused by compression of the spinal cord by cancer spread to the spinal canal and these patients need emergency treatment.

 What are the advantages of Precision oncology at Apollo:

-The advanced technologies that are available at Apollo Cancer Institutes, Jubilee hills, Hyderabad that help the team deliver high quality precision cancer care include
+The advanced technologies that are available at Apollo Cancer Institutes, Jubilee Hills, Hyderabad that help the team deliver high-quality precision cancer care include